StreamlabsSupport/Streamlabs-Desktop/README.md

 5. Select the newly created Streamlabs OBS and hit options.
 6. Select `Power Saving Mode` and Save.

+### Force SLOBS To Use AMD Graphics Card

+Open the AMD Catalyst Control Center app by right-clicking on an empty area on your desktop.
+Select ‘Catalyst Control Center’ from the context menu.
+From the list of panels on the left, select ‘Power’.
+Under ‘Power’, select ‘Switchable application graphics settings’.

+Here you will see a list of apps that AMD already recognizes as needing better GPU support.
+On this panel is an ‘Add Application’ button.
+Click it and select the EXE of the app you want to force to use the AMD graphics card.

+After you add the application, open the dropdown next to it for setting graphics options.
+Select ‘High performance’ and you’re done.
+The app will always use AMD graphics card.

+We should mention that some options may differ depending on your driver version and the GPU model you have.
+These solutions will still work but the options may be found under a different menu.

 ## Not capturing desktop audio

 1) Make sure the audio source is not muted in the mixer on slobs.